 As a framing company, we’ve handled quite a few historic and delicate pieces of art.
 Animation art cels are just that.
 “Cel” is short for celluloid acetate, the transparent material upon which animated films are created.
 With their extraordinary value and their handcrafted art, it’s important to understand how to frame animation cels, as they are extremely sensitive and can be easily damaged.

-A proper frame for an animation art cel will allow the cel to expand and contract as the temperature and humidity fluctuate.
+Choosing the right animation cel frame is paramount because it will allow the cel to expand and contract as the temperature and humidity fluctuate.
 For this reason, it’s important that you don’t secure all four sides of the cel.
 To preserve the cel in its most original context, use edge and corner supports.
 Pressure-sensitive tapes are not necessary for animation cels, because the tape hardens with time and fails to stick to the surface of the cel, causing damage to the animation.
+But when it comes to animation cel framing, this is just the first step in the process.

 Choosing the Right Glass